 Once you develop a discipline plan with consequences, you need to be consistent with those consequences.
-If you’re always changing the consequences and not showing consistency with them, the negative behavior will continue because your child may be confused.
+If you’re always changing the consequences and not showing consistency with them, the behavior problems of your child with autism will continue because your child may be confused.

 Children with autism often need to have the same routine and consistency, this goes for discipline as well.
 Consistency with discipline is key for long-term results in changing problem behaviors.

 Sometimes to produce a positive change in your child, it’s as simple as removing the “why” behind your child’s misbehavior.
 If your child feels overwhelmed by his/her grandmother’s perfume, request or ask the grandmother to avoid wearing perfume for her next visit.
 This will remove the trigger to a problem behavior before it occurs.